ABOUT

 RYAN GORDON FLOWERS

-Ryan is a filmmaker, writer, musician, and full-time mailman at Canada Post, living on unceded Musqueam, Squamish and Tsleil-Waututh territory known commonly as Vancouver BC.
+Ryan is a filmmaker, writer, musician, and full-time mailman at Canada Post from Vancouver BC.
+Ryan studied Creative Writing and Philosophy at Capilano University and Langara College, then he received his Bachelor of Fine Arts Degree in Film from Simon Fraser University.
 At Canada Post he is also a Social Steward who helps fellow employees connect with proper care if they are struggling with mental health, addiction, or family related issues.

-Currently Ryan is writing his first novel, and editing a feature-length documentary with his wife Lisa Pham Flowers.
-He has made many short films and music videos, often fulfilling concurrent roles as writer, director, cinematographer, and editor, with most projects combining elements of sadness, humour, beauty and... shakeyness.
+Currently Ryan is writing his first book of stories, and editing a feature-length documentary with his wife Lisa Pham Flowers.
+He has made many short films and music videos, often fulfilling concurrent roles as writer, director, cinematographer, and editor, with most projects combining elements of sadness, humour, and beauty

 Two of his most acclaimed short films are JIMBO and No Words Came Down.
 JIMBO premiered at TIFF and was subsequently expanded into an ambitious Canada Arts Council supported hybrid doc/narrative feature film, which is currently in Post Production.
 Ryan's memorable student thesis film No Words Came Down was honourable mention for Best Short Film at TIFF, as well as being named to TIFF's Top Ten, and winning Whistler International Film Festival and Montreal Worldwide Film Festival's Student awards for best narrative work.